16patsle/wordpress-csp-manager/README.md

 - Improved UI, with CSP directives divided into collapsible categories.
 - Add all remaining non-deprecated CSP directives.
 - Warn if enabling upgrade-insecure-requests on a site that does not support HTTPS.
+- Sanitize directives on save and disallow newlines in header content.
 - Various internal improvements.

 ### 1.1.0